webmechanicx/radiogram/README.md

 Radiogram is a very small UI library (2kb after mini) for native input radio button that designed and written in pure javascript.
 The only purpose to ~~Radiogram.~~expose a dead simple way to style 'Radio Button' ***in minimum affords***.

 Radiogram never interferes with other element and style in same page/document and doesn’t even conflict with other radio type’s element.
-It generates new radio button on the fly based on your own given structure and style (Freedom always your).
+It generates new radio button on the fly based on your own given structure and style ***(Freedom always your)***.

-What is happening then behind the scene – Just taking two parameters call ‘selector’ that must be unique and another parameter call ‘object’ or ‘obj or whatever’ in an object literal form.
-This object will contain two types of key – ‘name:’ where value is a string and ‘layout:’ where values are defined as an array of strings.
-Perhaps ‘Still Freedom is your’.
+What is happening then behind the scene – Just taking two parameters call `selector` that must be unique and another parameter call `object` or `obj or whatever` in an object literal form.
+This object will contain two types of key – `name:` where value is a string and `layout:` where values defined as an array of strings.
+Perhaps `Still Freedom is your`.

-Draft an idea ‘(html-block and style)’, Initiate in ‘Radiogram’ to ‘expose’ the ‘World Wide Web’.
+Draft an idea `(html-block and style)`, Initiate with `Radiogram` and `expose` to ‘World Wide Web’.

-Radiogram – Dynamically generates Radio button or conditional UI in many different flavours with minimum affords.
+Radiogram – Dynamically generates Radio button or conditional UI in many different flavours with minimum affords and time duration.

 ```javascript
 obj = {